seek4science/seek-documentation/help/user-guide/general-attributes.md

 ---
-title: SEEK User Guide - Generic linking variables
+title: Generic linking variables in SEEK
-layout: page
+layout: user-guide-page
+sidebar: userguide
 redirect_from: "/help/user-guide/generic-linking-variables.html"
 ---

-# Generic linking variables in SEEK

 ## Title
 You should make titles as descriptive as possible.